johnnyslush/roon-extension-spotify/README.md

 npm install        install all the dependencies in your project
 ```
 ### Install Rust
-Follow the instructions to install [rustup](https://rustup.rs/).
-After this you should be able to access cargo:
+Follow the instructions to install [rustup](https://rustup.rs/) and verfiy you have cargo installed:
 ```
 /# cargo
 Rust's package manager